Benign Skin Lesion Removal

 What are the different types of skin lesion?

-These are very common and most people have several.
+Moles - These are very common, and most people have several.
 They are usually brown and can appear anywhere on the body.
 It is normal for them to slowly grow darker over the years.

-Warts are also very common and are caused by the skin becoming infected with a virus from the human papillomavirus (HPV) family.
-There are a number of different types of wart but in general they are harmless.
-Often they will disappear over time but they some can remain for months or even years.
+Warts - Warts are also very common and are caused by the skin becoming infected with a virus from the human papillomavirus (HPV) family.
+There are several different types of wart but in general they are harmless.
+Often, they will disappear over time but they some can remain for months or even years.
 In this instance it is possible to have them removed surgically, the most common method being through Cryosurgery.

-A cyst is a lump sitting just below the skin that is filled with fluid.
-They are usually painless, but can become infected.
+Cysts - A cyst is a lump sitting just below the skin that is filled with fluid.
+They are usually painless but can become infected.
 They can clear up by themselves, however if it has become infected, is unsightly or in an uncomfortable place, they can be removed.

 What’s the difference between a primary and secondary skin lesion?